NVTF

 Size, canopy development, root system, dormancy and overall health of the tree are factors taken into account before we will dig, ball and burlap a tree or shrub.

 Maintaining a strong root ball that can withstand travel, handling and transplant are very important in delivering a quality tree.
-Aftercare in our holding yard ensures the success of the harvest.

 Customer planting and aftercare